The challenge

 Projects

-Projects was the most complex problem on the product.
-A conversation organiser that was also a knowledge base, where uploaded documents shaped everything within it.
+Projects was the most complex problem on the product: a conversation organiser that doubled as a knowledge base, where uploaded documents shaped every conversation within it.

-Pre-made became "Pre-made Projects."
+Templates became "Pre-made Projects."
 Custom became "My Projects."
-Shape and colour carried the state change between starting point and owned asset.
-Author attribution established trust and accountability.
+Shape and colour carried the state change between starting point and owned asset, and author attribution gave pre-made projects a clear sense of trust and authority.

 Outcome